 Minimize.
 Minimize.
 Minimize.
 The importance of hiking light on a thru-hike cannot be stressed enough.
-Ultralight backpacking has numerous benefits, even for shorter trips, however, long distance journeys are where the minimalist mindset really pays off.
+Lightweight backpacking has numerous benefits, even for shorter trips, however, long distance journeys are where the minimalist mindset really pays off.
 Critique every piece of gear you plan to bring.

 There are two schools of thought regarding the best backpacking pack to bring for a long distance hike.
 Comfort oriented packs, like popular versions from Osprey, include multiple straps, attachment points, integrated frames and thick padding where it’s needed.
 These packs maximize organizational potential and strap comfort, however, they usually weigh 3-5 lbs.